Updated 26 May 2021

 While Dunne lacked in mindset, Prandtl and Jones lacked in interest and Horten may or may not have lacked in application, the truly practical all-wing aircraft remained elusive.
 Bowers has brought the all-wing closer to its ultimate perfection, in which only the inherent drawbacks of fitting everything inside a slim aerofoil, and then balancing it within a very narrow range, now restrict the roles in which it can at last fulfil its promise.

-In order to follow the text, this bibliography is presented in broadly chronological order of subject, rather than the usual alphabetical by author.
+In order to follow the text, this (somewhat incomplete) bibliography is presented in broadly chronological order of subject, rather than the usual alphabetical by author.

 Friedrich Ahlborn; "Über die Stabilität der Flugapparate" (On the Stability of Flying Machines), Friederichsen, 1897.

 Alexander Lippisch (Trans.
 Gertrude L. Lippisch); The Delta Wing, Iowa State University Press, 1981.

 Russell E. Lee; Only the Wing: Reimar Horten's Epic Quest, 2nd Edn, Smithsonian, 2020.